Halima-Akther/Halima-Akther/README.md

 ---

 ## 🧑‍💻 About Me

-I am an aspiring Full Stack Web Developer currently learning and building projects with Python, Django, PostgreSQL, and REST APIs.
+I am an aspiring **Full Stack Web Developer** with a focus on **Python, Django, PostgreSQL, and REST APIs**.
-My focus is on writing clean, scalable, and efficient code while developing practical, real-world applications.
+I enjoy building **scalable web applications**, designing efficient **backend systems**, and exploring **modern frontend tools** to deliver complete solutions.
+Passionate about continuous learning, problem-solving, and growing into a versatile developer ready for real-world challenges.

 ---